teaql/teaql-quick-start/quick-start/teaql-using-problem.md

 **solution**

-input `allowPublicKeyRetrieval TRUE` in your Terminal.（I have forg）
+input `allowPublicKeyRetrieval TRUE` in your Terminal.
+（I have forgotten that it is in which folder. ）